FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Make unit outline and unit breakdown descriptive
 - Implement reset password functionality.
 - The logout and login buttons need some addition words .
 I might resort into using a brieve sidebar menu also which is to be borrowed from the church application.
+- A must experiment on use of the tanstack table functionalities to update the card..
+I mean how will it know coz its only the elements that are changing really....

 ##### CHUNK 3